gabefamodu/Block-2-Project-/README.md

 # Coding Portfolio

 Hi, I am Gabriel!
-This repository showcases my capstone project (Encampus) and personal business project (Wed Rentals).
+This repository showcases my personal business project (Wed Rentals).
 Feel free to explore the projects and code within this repository to get a glimpse of my skills and accomplishments.

 ## Wed Rentals - Wedding Rental application